-Subsurface structures are underground systems that capture runoff, and gradually infiltrate it into the groundwater through rock and gravel.
+Subsurface infiltrators are underground systems that capture runoff, and gradually infiltrate it into the groundwater through rock and gravel.
 There are a number of underground infiltration systems that can be installed to enhance groundwater recharge.
 The most common types include pre-cast concrete or plastic pits, chambers (manufactured pipes), perforated pipes, and galleys.